gotthardp/rabbitmq-email/README.md

 # SMTP Gateway Plugin for RabbitMQ
+Maps SMTP to AMQP (to convert an incoming email to an AMQP message) and AMQP to SMTP (to send an email from an AMQP message).

 This implementation aims to replace the [rabbitmq-smtp](https://github.com/rabbitmq/rabbitmq-smtp).
 It is based on a more advanced [gen_smtp] (https://github.com/Vagabond/gen_smtp)